Skip to content

 4. collect_frame_data(ctx, ...)

-After the stages complete, it handles display rendering and dashboard updates.
+After the stages complete, the run loop handles display rendering and dashboard updates.

-Factory function that reads the argparse namespace and instantiates the correct model backends (e.g., YOLO variant, Gazelle variant) via the model factory and plugin registries.
+Factory function (mindsight/factory.py) that reads the argparse namespace and instantiates the correct model backends (e.g., the YOLO detector, the MobileGaze gaze engine, the Gaze-LLE blend provider) via the model factory and plugin registries.
+It returns the full tuple of models + config dataclasses consumed by run().

 Pipeline Stages